Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Taking off any extra clothing and equipment

-Giving you water or a sports drink if you can drink, are not confused, and are not nauseated.
-If you are being treated at a hospital, the staff may give you intravenous fluids.
+Drink water or a sports drink if you can drink, are not confused, and are not nauseated.
+If you are being treated at a hospital, the staff may give you IV (intravenous) fluids.

 Monitoring your heart rate, blood pressure, breathing rate, and mental status.

 Many people will get better within an hour or two of treatment.
-If you do not get better quickly, someone should take you to the emergency room.
+If you do not get better quickly, go to the emergency room.
 There you will be checked for more serious problems.

 On its own, heat exhaustion does not usually cause complications.
 If you have severe dehydration along with heat exhaustion, you may have problems like kidney damage or low blood pressure.